Skip to content

 or, browse by topic:

-algorithms astronomy complex networks cosmology darts differential equations fortran gaming GAN geometry indielist keras linguistics longform machine learning math n-grams neural networks nlp optimisation optuna parallelism planetary science programming python quantum shpc umap vae visualisation worldbuilding
+algorithms astronomy complex networks cosmology darts differential equations fortran gaming GAN geometry indielist keras linguistics longform machine learning math n-grams neural networks nlp optimisation optuna parallelism planetary science programming python quantum shpc umap university vae visualisation worldbuilding

 My Research

-These models have been applied to hundreds of thousands of galaxies across multiple datasets from large-scale observational surveys (SDSS, SAMI, COSMOS), to cosmological simulations (EAGLE), to study the evolution of galaxy morphology.
+During my award-winning PhD research at ICRAR/UWA, I developed several AI models to classify and segment galaxy images.
+These have been applied to hundreds of thousands of galaxies from observational surveys (SDSS, SAMI, COSMOS) to cosmological simulations (EAGLE) to better understand the evolution of galaxy morphology.

 Preprints of my first-author papers are available on arXiv.